 Hundreds of scientific studies have confirmed the health benefits of omega-3 supplementation in a variety of conditions.
-Omega 3 fatty acids are very important because of the benefits they have for your body and brain.
+Omega 3 fatty acids are essential because of the benefits they have for your body and brain.

 Omega 3 can help reduce depression

-Studies have shown that individuals which incorporate omega-3 supplements to their diet are less likely to be depressed.
-What's even more surprising is that people who already suffer from depression are able to reduce their symptoms by taking an Omega 3 supplement.
+Studies have shown that individuals who incorporate omega-3 supplements to their diet are less likely to be depressed.
+What's even more surprising is that people who already suffer from depression can reduce their symptoms by taking an Omega 3 supplement.

 There are 3 types of omega-3 fatty acids: ALA, EPA, and DHA.
 According to the studies, EPA is the one that fights depression.